dingelish/serde/README.md

-# This is a ported version for Serde works with rust-sgx-sdk in Cargo mode
+# This is a ported version for Serde works with rust-sgx-sdk

+* master branch works with Cargo only
+* xargo branch works with Xargo only

 # Serde &emsp; [![Build Status]][travis] [![Latest Version]][crates.io] [![Rustc Version 1.13+]][rustc]